 Your Product Listings Are Key To Selling Successfully On E-Bay.
 Product Listings are how customers find your products; and can often go a long way towards convincing them to buy from your store.

+When Creating Your Product Listings, Be Sure To Include:

 The Right Keywords for each item.
 Consumers use Keywords to search for items; so make sure to cover all the ones that are relevant for your product.